 - The 6-equation model is applied in the primary circuit except for the pressurizer and the accumulator and their connection lines, where the 5-equation model is chosen.
-The secondary side is modelled with the 5-equation model. - The T-junction model is applied at both ends of the pressurizer surge line to simulate the vapour pull-through when the mixture level reaches the surge line nozzle, as well as the vapour flow and liquid entrainment in case of a pressurizer in-surge. - The critical discharge mass flow is calculated with the CDR1D model. - Under CW MULTICOMP, nitrogen is activated in the whole primary circuit and solute nitrogen at 600 ppm is specified in the accumulator water phase. - The point-kinetics neutronics model is active.
+The secondary side is modelled with the 5-equation model. - The T-junction model is applied at both ends of the pressurizer surge line to simulate the vapour pull-through when the mixture level reaches the surge line nozzle, as well as the vapour flow and liquid entrainment in case of a pressurizer in-surge. - The critical discharge mass flow is calculated with the CDR1D model. - Under CW MULTICOMP, hydrogen and nitrogen are activated in the whole primary circuit and solute nitrogen at 600 ppm is specified in the accumulator water phase. - The point-kinetics neutronics model is active.
 The ZEROTRANS phase is 10 s. - The gap conductance model is active with default settings, gap width is set to 0.095 mm. - The quench front model is active with for all representative fuel rods with default settings at primary pressures below 4.7 MPa. - The boron tracking model is applied.
-The initial boron concentration equals 513 ppm for the and 3000 ppm for the accumulator and LPIS.
+The initial boron concentration equals 513 ppm for the primary circuit and 3000 ppm for the accumulator and LPIS. - The zirconium oxidation model MODOXI = 2 under PW ZROXIDAT is activated for all rods with a pre-oxidation layer thickness of 5 $\mu$ m.